 So, you are looking to grow your eCommerce business, and what better way to do so than with following what has been working for many businesses like yours.
-Subscription commerce isn't a fad anymore, there are many of our most favorite things that are now subscriptions.
+Subscription Commerce isn't a fad anymore.
+Many of our most favorite things are now available on a subscription basis.
 Subscriptions are literally everywhere.
-For example, with video games like the Xbox Game Pass, or your food with services like Hello Fresh and Freshly, or even clothing like with Stitch just to name a few.
-So, we ask why can't this work for you?
-Here are the 4 truths about subscription commerce.
+For example, with video games like the Xbox Game Pass, or your food with services like Hello Fresh and Freshly, or even clothing with Stitch just to name a few.
+So we ask, why can't this work for you?
+Here are the 4 truths about Subscription vommerce.
 If any or all of these apply to you and your business, maybe it's time to start thinking "into the box".

 2. Being flexible is the name of the game.

 Customers are savvier than ever before and know how to shop effectively online.
-Businesses that are able to leverage the flexibility that subscription commerce offers are showing an increase in AOV as well as average customer Lifetime Value (LTV).
-How did subscription commerce help with this?
+Businesses that are able to leverage the flexibility that Subscription Commerce offers are showing an increase in AOV as well as average customer Lifetime Value (LTV).
+How did Subscription Commerce help with this?
 With subscription commerce you can offer different ways to shop.
 You can try deploying checkout options like allowing customers to swap out products, maybe skipping a month, or allowing for one-time purchases.
 By giving the customer the ability to choose, you give them a sense of customization and control in their spending.
-Ultimately, it leads to happy loyal customers.
+Ultimately, this leads to happy, loyal customers.

 4. It's harder to acquire a new customer than retain a subscribed customer.

 Sometimes the best way to grow is to offer more to your existing customers.
 Customers who are loyal are likely to buy more, buy often and recommend your product to others.
 This is why it's important to care for these champions of your business.
 So how can you cultivate these types of customers?

 - Create areas for personalization, like recommendations or loyalty programs.

 - Get to know who these customers are, segment your lists and create unique messaging for each segmentation.